-FSU's Diversity Goal 1: Recruit and Enroll a Growing Number of Undergraduate Minority and First-Generation Students Timeline for meeting FSU Goal 1 is fall 2018; FSU's Diversity Program will be reviewed and updated in AY 2019-2020 efforts d tradition and fact Metrics to measure how progress of each initiative/strategy is being evaluated Data to demonstrate where progress has been achieved / indicators of success Areas where continuous improvement is needed Strategies are numbered followed by their Action Priorities. recruitn : Enhance marketing and nent efforts that target presented students. a) Continue to send mailings and electronic communications to underrepresented students who meet the University's admission criteria.
-The purchase of names from minority populations from the pool of students who take the PSAT in their junior year of high school.
-Student Search Services Comparison data shows that minorities represented 26.8% of the total names purchased for the fall 2009 entering first-year class, as compared to 37% for the fall 2018 class.
-Data Source: PeopleSoft Queries F09; orig SSS file F18 Continue to investigate other avenues of "prospect" and "inquiry names" to ensure that the makeup and size of the first-year class meets the b) Continue to arrange recruitment trips to urban high schools in Maryland.
+Share campus-wide and program-specific efforts designed to recruit and retain traditionally underrepresented students, staff, and faculty.
+Strategies are numbered followed by their Metrics to measure how progress of each initiative/strategy is being evaluated Data to demonstrate where progress has been achieved / indicators of success Areas where continuous improvement is needed Action Priorities.
+FSU 1.1: Enhance mark recruitment efforts that underrepresented stude target a) Continue to ser electronic comu underrepresente the University' b) Continue to arr to urban high set c) The University faith effort to r qualified minon marketing and nd mailings and The purchase of names from minority populations from the pool of students who take the PSAT in their junior year of high school.
 The number of trips to urban high schools Maryland.
-During fall 2017 and spring 2018 (to recruit the Fall 2018 class): Either through individual high school visits, or visits to high schools as part of a college fair format program, FSU had a total of 30 visits at 24 high schools in Baltimore City. university's goals.
-Seek out new communication strategies c) The University will make a good faith effort to recruit and employ qualified minority staff to enhance marketing and recruiting efforts that target underrepresented students.
 The number of minority candidates offered staff positions at the University.
-See results under FSU Diversity Goal 3. to increase knowledge of counselors in minority markets. teachers : Familiarize high school students, s, and administrators from selected ith the University's programs and a) Continue bus trips to FSU from targeted areas and engage FSU minority students to serve as tour guides.
-The number of bus trips to FSU with minority attendees.
+Student Search Services Comparison data shows that minorities represented 26.8% of the total names purchased for the fall 2009 entering first-year class, as compared to 37% for the fall 2018 class.
+Data Source: PeopleSoft Queries F09; orig SSS file F18 During fall 2017 and spring 2018 (to recruit the Fall 2018 class): Either through individual high school visits, or visits to high schools as part of a college fair format program, FSU had a total of 30 visits at 24 high schools in Baltimore City.
+See results under FSU Diversity Goal 3.
+Continue to investigate other avenues of "prospect" and "inquiry names" to ensure that the makeup and size of the first-year class meets the university's goals.
+Seek out new communication strategies to increase knowledge of counselors in minority markets. targeted areas a ators from selected The number of bus trips to FSU with minority attendees.
 The number of minority students in attendance at FSU admitted student receptions.
 The Office of Admissions hosted approximately 700 prospective high school students during 19 different bus trips to FSU from primarily minority high schools.
 Additionally, 60% of prospective fall 2018 students attending the "admitted student receptions" sponsored by the Admissions Office were minorities (69 of 117 students).